 This standard is for protection against flame for materials, material assemblies and protective clothing when in occasional and brief contact with small flames.
 Should protection against heat hazards be needed, EN ISO 11612 is relevant.

-Clothing’s outer surface should have limited flame spread index of 1, 2 or 3 when tested in accordance with ISO 15025.
+Clothing outer surface should have limited flame spread index of 1, 2 or 3 when tested in accordance with ISO 15025.
 A garment is tested before and after pre-treatment with the seams, hardware and all outer materials tested.
-The limited flame index shall be the lower value determined before or after pretreatment.
+The limited flame index shall be the lower value determined before or after pre-treatment.
 No specimen shall give off flaming or molten debris.

-Index 3 is the better class with no hole greater than 5mm and an after flame of less than five seconds
+Index 3 is the better class with no hole >5mm and an after flame <2 seconds.

-Index 1 fabric must be worn over Index 2 or 3 material and its’ presence and position indicated
+Index 1 fabric must be worn over Index 2 or 3 material to avoid skin contact and its presence and position indicated.

 The only other test requirements are physical tests – tensile, tear, burst and seam strength along with dimensional stability.
-Garment labels and information supplied will include the limited flame spread index and the presence of any index 1 material indicated with contact with the skin avoided.
-A claim to EN ISO 14116 does not permit the use of the heat and flame pictogram and no pictogram is used.
+Garment labels and information supplied will include the limited flame spread index and the presence of any index 1 material indicated.
+A claim to EN ISO 14116 does NOT permit the use of the Heat & Flame pictogram and no pictogram is used.

-For welders clothing according to EN ISO 11611 and for EN ISO 11612 clothing designed to protect against splashes from molten metal, specific design features are required, for example: cover pockets with flaps except for vertical side pockets below the waist and behind the side seam; ensure no upward facing seams are present.
+For welders clothing according to EN ISO 11611 and for EN ISO 11612 clothing designed to protect against splashes from molten metal, specific design features are required, for example: i) cover pockets with flaps except for vertical side pockets below the waist and behind the side seam, ii) ensure no upward facing seams are present.